Wondering if your child can benefit from spider therapy for cerebral palsy?

 What is Spider Therapy for Cerebral Palsy?

 Spider therapy is an active form of treatment used in both physical and occupational therapy for cerebral palsy.

-Essentially, the patient is placed in the middle of a universal exercise unit and wears a belt or suit that attaches to multiple elastic bungee cords of varying resistance levels.
+It involves placing the child in the middle of a universal exercise unit while they wear a belt or suit that attaches to multiple elastic bungee cords of varying resistance levels.